Linking to External Sites in a Syllabus

 To begin, open the Concourse syllabus where you would like to add a link to an external site.
 To add a link, follow the steps below.

-- Locate and select the syllabus item where you would like to add a link to an external site.
+- Locate and select the edit icon next to the syllabus item where you would like to add a link to an external site.

 - Type or paste relevant text into the text editor.

 - Select the descriptive text that identifies where the link leads.
-In the example below, we have selected the name of the course syllabus that will be displayed when students click the link.
+In the example below, we have selected the name of the course syllabus that will be displayed when students select the link.

-- With the selected text highlighted, select the hyperlink icon.
+- With the appropriate text highlighted, select the hyperlink icon.

-- In the Insert link window, paste the URL of the external site in the first field (labeled Url) and select Ok when done.
+- In the Insert link window, paste the URL of the external site in the first field (labeled Url) and select Insert when done.

 - Save when you have finished editing the item.